jyothir-369/Movie-Recommendation-Using-AIML/README.md

 Keywords

-🧠 Uses Cosine Similarity for calculating closeness between movies
+🧠 Uses Cosine Similarity to compute movie similarity

-📊 Preprocessing and vectorization with CountVectorizer
+📊 CountVectorizer for preprocessing and vectorization

-⚙️ Transparent & explainable model (no deep learning black-boxes)
+⚙️ Transparent and explainable model — no deep learning black boxes

 📁 Project Structure
 bash